microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/New-MgDeviceExtension.md

 # New-MgDeviceExtension

 ## SYNOPSIS
-Create new navigation property to extensions for devices
+The collection of open extensions defined for the device.
+Read-only.
+Nullable.

 ## SYNTAX